utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

                             click "Next" to go to the QR code page.
                             <img src="first_ms_auth_qr.png"></li>
                         <li>Open the Microsoft Authenticator app on your smartphone,
-                            select "Add account" from the icon in the upper-right, then "Work or school account", and "Scan QR code".
+                            select "+" from the icon in the upper-right, then "Work or school account", and "Scan QR code".
                             <img src="ms_auth_screen.png"></li>
                         <li>Scan the QR code with your device's camera.</li>